Stef-00012/telegram-create-notifier/README.md

 # Telegram Create Addon Notifier

-A telegram bot that sends a notification whenever a create addon gets updated (the data is retried from [Create Addons](https://github.com/stef-00012/create-addons/)'s WebSocket)
+A telegram bot that sends a notification whenever a create addon gets updated (the data is retried from [Create Addons](https://github.com/stef-00012/create-addons/)'s WebSocket).
+The bot can also just be used [here](https://t.me/CreateAddonsNotifierBot).

 # How to run